-• Note that function key [F7] is a quick key which can be used to quickly toggle on/off the grid display.
+• Note that function key [F7] is a quick key, which can be used to quickly toggle on/off the grid display.
+Also, note the command prompt area can be positioned to dock below the drawing area or float inside the drawing area as shown.

-Drawing lines with the LINE command
+Drawing Lines with the LINE Command

 - 1. Move the graphics cursor to the first icon in the Draw panel.
 This icon is the Line icon.
-Note that a brief description of the Line command appears next to the cursor. - Select the icon by clicking once with the left-mouse-button, which will activate the Line command. - 3.
-In the command prompt area, near the bottom of the AutoCAD drawing screen, the message "\line Specify first point:" is displayed.
+Note that a brief description of the Line command appears next to the cursor. - 2.
+Select the icon by clicking once with the left-mouse-button, which will activate the Line command. - 3.
+In the command prompt area, near the bottom of the AutoCAD drawing screen, the message "line Specify first point:" is displayed.
 AutoCAD expects us to identify the starting location of a straight line.
 Move the graphics cursor inside the graphics window and watch the display of the coordinates of the graphics cursor at the bottom of the AutoCAD drawing screen.
 The three numbers represent the location of the cursor in the X, Y, and Z directions.
 We can treat the graphics window as if it was a piece of paper and we are using the graphics cursor as if it were a pencil with which to draw.

-❖ We will create a freehand sketch of a fivepoint star using the Line command.
-Do not be overly concerned with the actual size or the accuracy of your freehand sketch.
-This exercise is to give you a feel for the AutoCAD® 2013 user interface.
+We will create a freehand sketch of a fivepoint star using the Line command.
+Do not be overly concerned with the actual size or accuracy of your freehand sketch.
+This exercise is to give you a feel for the AutoCAD[®] 2014 user interface.